Ansila1234/Bank-daily-report-dashboard/README.md

 Objective: Automate additional report generation tasks and ensure seamless data updates.
 Implementation:
 The repository includes custom scripts that can be used to automate specific tasks, such as data extraction or file exports.
 Scripts can be scheduled using Windows Task Scheduler or another task automation tool, allowing for fully automated end-to-end report generation and distribution.
-Example: A script could be configured to export the latest version of the dashboard to PDF or Excel and send it via email to stakeholders every morning.
+A script could be configured to export the latest version of the dashboard to PDF or Excel and send it via email to stakeholders every morning.
 Impact: These automation scripts further reduced the time spent on manual processes and ensured consistent and timely delivery of reports.

 ## Alerting and Notifications: